Theyashsawarkar/Counter-App-React/README.md

+# To Run Code

+run bellow commands to run the code :-

+1. npm install
+2. npm start

 # React & Tailwind CSS Starter Pack

 This is a starter pack for creating React projects with Tailwind CSS configured.
 It uses React version **18.2** and Tailwind CSS version **3.2**.